 Carmesi is a Spanish word that literally means “crimson, bright red, somewhat darkened with blue; purple”.
 Its use in naming our wine goes back to the imagination and dreams of a 10-year-old girl in El Salvador.
-To me, it meant to wonder, delight, fantastic mystery.
-It was a word I heard in music and read in poetry.
+“To me, it meant to wonder, delight, and fantastic mystery” says owner, Evelyn.
+She continues, “It was a word I heard in music and read in poetry.
 It was a word I fell in love with.
-So, when the time came to name our new red wine, the “word” and a fantastic idea came to life.The word “Carmesi” not only described this mysteriously, romantic, red wine with just a hint of blue, it was a perfect word to use in honoring the memories of my mother and mother-in-law – two very important women in my life.
+So, when the time came to name our new red wine, the “word” and a fantastic idea came to life.”
+The word “Carmesi” not only described this mysteriously, romantic, red wine with just a hint of blue, it was a perfect word to use in honoring the memories of my mother and mother-in-law – two very important women in my life.

 Thus, the first vintage of Carmesi carried a composite image of these two women and was named for them – Maria Alicia.
 But why limit it to these two women?
 Why not honor all those strong women who have inspired and made an impression on all of us?
-Just as poets and songwriters have been honoring noble women with their poems and music over the centuries, Bodega del Sur wants to honor them with their wine.The era I chose to depict on the labels is approximately 1900 to the 1930s; a time when women were asserting themselves and making their strengths known.
-As the blend changes, different women will adorn the Carmesi label.
+Just as poets and songwriters have been honoring noble women with their poems and music over the centuries, Bodega del Sur wants to honor them with wine.
+“The era I chose to depict on the labels is approximately 1900 to the 1930s; a time when women were asserting themselves and making their strengths known, as the blend changes, different women will adorn the Carmesi label” says owner Evelyn.